 What Are Sinuses?

 Sinuses are the empty air spaces in your bones between your eyes, in your forehead, and behind your cheekbone.
 They’re responsible for producing mucus to keep your nose moisturized and protect it against allergens, pollutants, and dust in the air you breathe.
 Normally, your sinuses are empty and allow air to flow freely.
 However, if they become blocked or filled with fluid, they can become susceptible to bacterial infections.
 This can happen due to chemical irritants or bacterial infection, leading to severe inflammation, which we call sinusitis.

-If your sinus condition does not respond to your doctor’s care or of antibiotics and other treatments only provide temporary relief, you may have a sinus condition that is easily fixable through medical interventions and in some cases minor surgical interventions.
-Our doctors will be able to see into those areas of your nose and sinus that are causing you difficulty.
-Once the problem is identified, treatment plans can be developed.
+If your sinus condition does not respond to your doctor’s care or antibiotics and other treatments only provide temporary relief, you may have a sinus condition that is easily fixable through medical interventions and, in some cases, minor surgical interventions.

 - VivAer for treatment of nasal airway obstruction – Learn More

 - RhinAer for treatment of chronic runny nose – Learn More